borgmatic-collective/docker-borgmatic/README.md

 ## Using Apprise for Notifications

-### Introduction

-Apprise allows you to send notifications to a multitude of services and is now the recommended way to handle notifications in Borgmatic.
-This guide will cover how to set up basic email notifications and further options you can explore.
+To enhance your experience with Borgmatic, we'll show you a quick example of how to use Apprise for notifications.
+Apprise is a versatile tool that integrates with a variety of services and is built into Borgmatic.
+With the upcoming version 1.8.4 also natively.
+Here's a quick example of how you can use Apprise.

 ### Basic Setup